RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

    One can use parallelization across multiple compute nodes.
-   To allow for communication between R processes running on different compute nodes your job neds to meet the following requirements:
+   To allow for communication between R processes running on different compute nodes your job needs to meet the following requirements:

    - the desired R software package must be using MPI, specifically must use *library('Rmpi')*.
 The desired software package and the Rmpi library must be installed by the user.
 Before